Great Edinburgh Run

-The Great Edinburgh Run was an annual ten-mile road running event which took place in the city centre of Edinburgh in Scotland.
-The last event was in April 2017 and the organiser have no plans to reinstate the event at present.
-Part of the Great Run series of competitions, it was formerly a 10 km event, switching to the ten-mile distance in 2014.
+The Great Edinburgh Run was an annual ten-mile road running race in the city centre of Edinburgh in Scotland from 1993 to 2017.
+It was part of the Great Run series of competitions, a 10 km event which extended to 10 mi from 2014.

-The event was first held in 1993 under the title of the Great Caledonian Run.
-The race was moved from Edinburgh to the Balmoral estate in Aberdeenshire in 1998 and was hosted there for seven years as part of the Balmoral Road Races, a collection of race from 3 km to 10 km.
+The race was first run in 1993 as the Great Caledonian Run.
+It was moved from Edinburgh to the Balmoral estate in Aberdeenshire in 1998, and was hosted there for seven years as part of the Balmoral Road Races, a collection of races from 3 km to 10 km.
 The Caledonian run became more of a national level competition in its stint in Balmoral as the 5-mile race.
-The race in Balmoral was voted as the nation's most scenic run by Runner's World magazine in 2004.
-The competition was financially supported by Scottish Enterprise Grampian in a partnership to promote tourism in north-east Scotland, but after the BBC decided to stop televising the event the decision was made for it to return to Edinburgh in 2005.
+The race in Balmoral was voted the nation's most scenic run by Runner's World magazine in 2004.
+The competition was financially supported by Scottish Enterprise Grampian in a partnership to promote tourism in north-east Scotland, but after the BBC decided to stop televising the event it returned to Edinburgh in 2005.
 During the seven-year period that the run was not held in the city, a separate and unrelated competition was held there under the title of the Capital City Challenge 10K.
 The Great Edinburgh Run acquired its current title in 2006.

-Since 2005 the Great Edinburgh Run has been held on a course within the city centre.
+From 2005 the Great Edinburgh Run was held on a course within the city centre.
 Starting in Holyrood Park, runners would see a number of the city's famous landmarks such as Edinburgh Castle, Greyfriars Bobby, Scott Monument and Arthur's Seat.

 The men's course record for the 10 km (28:03 minutes) was set by Martin Mathathi in 2011, while Florence Kiplagat is the women's course record holder with her time of 32:10 minutes from 2010.
-At the second edition in 1994, amateur runner Dave Lewis won the men's race ahead of Olympians John Treacy and Gary Staines.
+Amateur runner Dave Lewis won the 1994 men's race ahead of Olympians John Treacy and Gary Staines.